Opinion | The U.S. is finally catching up to the domestic terrorism threat

 Law enforcement knew but did not act.
 An FBI report the day before the Capitol was stormed quoted one extremist preparing for battle: “Get violent.
 Stop calling this a march, or rally, or a protest.
 Go there ready for war,” according to an account in The Post.

 An extremist group called the Oath Keepers allegedly helped lead the vanguard.
 A Jan.
-27 Justice Department indictment notes that in November and December group members exchanged messages about logistics, lodging and operational planning for Jan.
+27 Justice Department indictment notes that, in November and December, group members exchanged messages about logistics, lodging and operational planning for Jan.
 6. According to the indictment, one of the alleged conspirators proclaimed in a Dec.
 30 post: “THIS IS OUR CALL TO ACTION, FRIENDS!
 SEE YOU ON THE 6TH IN WASHINGTON, D.C.”
 He posted three days later: “This kettle is set to boil.”

 Even the Capitol Police, which allowed the mob to breach its security perimeter, saw an attack coming but couldn’t mobilize to stop it.
 The Post quoted from an internal Jan.
 3 intelligence report: “Congress itself is the target on the 6th . . . there is the possibility that protesters may be inclined to become violent.”